Jeanette MacDonald and Nelson Eddy: Saints or Sinners?

 Most people never knew the intimate details of why.
 That was my job as biographer – to pull together all the pieces of the story.
 In many cases I found that someone who knew the skinny in the ’30s never saw them in the ’50s and knew nothing about that period – and vice versa!
 There were very few lifelong friends who had the full overview.
 They knew their little bit and that was it.

 Along with the interviews I literally spent months in libraries, reading every Hollywood Reporter and Variety from 1933 on, or any clipping about them, copying any mention of either star into a database on my laptop computer.
 I spent weeks at the USC Doheny library with my computer, making over 100 pages of written notes and excerpts from Nelson’s personal scrapbooks, as well as xeroxing dozens of the actual pages.
 Then I studied nearly all the fan club magazines from 1935 to the present.
 Everything went into the database.
 In some cases there were errors, such as concerts that were announced but a local newspaper might reveal that the concert was cancelled or postponed due to illness.
 A 1940s letter might tell me that during a certain month Jeanette was on tour in one city – but snuck away for two days to meet Nelson.
 Where could she have fit that in?
 Contradictory data had to be explored and sorted out.
 Then there were the contemporary letters – hundreds and hundreds of them.
 From fans who followed their concerts.
 From groupies who trailed them in cars and put to paper the minute details (“He turned right on Sunset, left on Vine…”) From “spies” who were checking this story out as early as the 1940s.
 From friends of Nelson’s mother, Isabel Eddy, who thankfully was nosy and knew many intimate details of her son’s life – even copying private entries out of his diary.
-There were instances when letters reported important events that had happened months earlier; I had to take clues from these letters and try to place the incident as accurately as I could in the database.
+Isabel began writing but never completed her memoirs; luckily I had access to the manuscript.
+There were instances when 1940s letters reported important events that had happened months earlier; I had to take clues from these letters and try to place the incident as accurately as I could in the database.

 After Sweethearts was published in hardback in 1994, several people came forward to verify what was in the book.
 Reporter May Mann, who once dated Nelson Eddy and also knew about Jeanette and Gene’s honeymoon fiasco, verified those facts to an interviewer who subsequently sponsored a book-signing luncheon for me in Palm Springs.
 Charles Blackwell wrote me in 1995 that the part about Jeanette making private recordings for Nelson with intimate spoken introductions was indeed true.
 He had seen those recordings at a private Hollywood party around 1946 when Jeanette and Nelson showed up as a couple…and Jeanette had the recordings with her, in a special case.
 She gave them to their host (apparently their doctor) to borrow.
 Despite the presence of Judy Garland and other Hollywood luminaries at this party, Blackwell was most surprised to see Jeanette MacDonald and Nelson Eddy – supposedly happily married to others.
 “They looked very much in love.
 I remember his hands on her waist the whole time.
 She was dazzling and everyone commented how happy they looked…They couldn’t keep their hands off each other.”
 For nearly fifty years Charles Blackwell had wondered why those home recordings they were talking about were so important.
 Now he knew.